cloudmix-dev/workertown/www/docs/src/pages/docs/core-concepts/configuration.md

 ### `access`

 The `access` object allows you to configure access level protections for your service.
+Currently, it has a two properties, `access.ip` and `access.rateLimit`

+#### `access.ip`

-Currently, it has a single property, `access.ip`, which allows you to specify an array of IP addresses/CIDR blocks that are allowed to access your service.
+`acces.ip` allows you to specify an array of IP addresses/CIDR blocks that are allowed to access your service.

 This is **disabled** by default, meaning that your service can be accessed from **any** IP address.